-Finishing the year with a reasonable surplus will allow us to mitigate the likely risk of soaring energy prices in 2021-22.
-This and ongoing supply chain issues are likely to be the principle risks during the coming year.
-Reserves and robust procurements procedures will be used for managing those risks.
+Finishing the year with a reasonable surplus will allow us to mitigate the likely risk of soaring energy prices and inflationary costs.

 Governors strongly believe in our comprehensive ethos.
 We understand that the improvement in standards and performance achieved has been possible because of the School's commitment to pastoral support which in turn improves behaviour, attendance and then outcomes.
 Despite recent financial pressures, the areas of our School that provide the support that secures these improvements has been not only protected but enhanced.